 Hocking Hills Covid-19 Updates

-Because of Covid-19 only part of the park is open currently.
+At the time of this writing, because of Covid-19, only part of the park was open.
 When we arrived we were dismayed to discover that only two trails were open: Rock House and Cantwell Cliffs, and those opened on June 15.
 Keep an eye on the official Hocking Hills website for updates on Covid-19.

 Where We Stayed in Hocking Hills, Ohio

 With the growth in popularity of the region, lodging, cabin rentals and Bed and Breakfasts have popped up all over the park.
 Despite that, it can still be difficult to get a last minute rental, so I recommend booking well in advance.
 Even though only two of the hiking trails were open during our visit almost everything was booked solid when I started looking weeks in advance.

 After TWO double bookings and the ensuing struggle to get refunds, I found this, The Georgian Manner Bed and Breakfast.
 They had a room available, were open for one night stays, and had the appropriate social distancing rules.

 The inn was built in 1840 right at the end of Lake Logan.
 The current owner bought the property in the mid 1980s and completely renovated, upgraded and expanded the structure to what you see today.
 It is decorated in the Georgian style with his immense collection of civil war antiques and paraphernalia setting the tone for each room.